johndwatt/Credit-Quest-2238/README.md

 8. add CSS progress bars to control panel
 9. Rewrite/reformat README file
 10. Change control panel stuff to only show up on upgrades
-11. DOUBLE CHECK ALL REQUIREMENTS!!!
+11. DOUBLE CHECK ALL REQUIREMENTS!!! - DONE

 A. Icebox/Stretch Goals
     1. Add a log with various points documenting when the buttons are clicked - example: "Added fuel to spaceshipName" when user clicks add fuel button